hygraph/gatsby-source-graphcms/gatsby-source-graphcms/README.md

-# `gatsby-source-graphcms`
+# gatsby-source-graphcms

-> A Gatsby source plugin for GraphCMS projects 🚀
+> The official Gatsby source plugin for GraphCMS projects 🚀

 ## Installation